dbasir-projects/DatabricksSQL-Food-and-Nutrition-Insights/README.md

 | **Water_Intake (ml)**| Amount of water consumed during the meal, measured in milliliters. |

 ### Project Overview Features
-This project aims to explore key insights into daily food consumption, including the nutritional content of food items and meals.
-The analysis uses SQL queries to answer the following questions:
+This project was completed using Databricks SQL to explore and analyze the Daily Food & Nutrition Dataset.
+The primary goal of this analysis is to uncover insights into daily food consumption patterns and nutritional intake.
+The project uses SQL queries to address key questions related to food categories, meal types, caloric intake trends, and top-calorie food items.

+#### Databricks SQL
+The project was carried out in a Databricks SQL notebook, which enabled efficient querying and visualization of the dataset.
+Databricks provided a collaborative environment for running SQL queries and visualizing the results, making it ideal for analyzing large datasets like the one used here.

+The following SQL queries were executed to generate insights:

-#### Total Calories by Food Category:
-This query calculates the total calories consumed by each food category.
-It helps to identify which food categories contribute the most to overall calorie intake.
+1. Total Calories by Food Category: This query calculates the total calories consumed by each food category.
+It helps identify which food categories contribute the most to overall calorie intake.

-#### Total Nutrients Per Meal Type:
-This query sums up the nutritional content (Calories, Protein, Carbohydrates, and Fat) per meal type (e.g., Breakfast, Lunch, Dinner, Snack).
-It helps to understand which meals are most nutrient-dense.
+2. Total Nutrients Per Meal Type: This query sums up the nutritional content (Calories, Protein, Carbohydrates, and Fat) per meal type (e.g., Breakfast, Lunch, Dinner, Snack).
+It helps understand which meals are most nutrient-dense.

-#### Daily Caloric Intake Trend:
-This query tracks the daily total calorie consumption over time, showing how caloric intake varies day by day.
+3. Daily Caloric Intake Trend: This query tracks the daily total calorie consumption over time, showing how caloric intake varies day by day.

-#### Top 5 Highest Calorie Food Items:
-This query identifies the top 5 food items contributing the most to total calorie consumption.
+4. Top 5 Highest Calorie Food Items: This query identifies the top 5 food items contributing the most to total calorie consumption.

-### Insights
-Food Categories with the Most Calories: This analysis identifies the food categories (e.g., Fruits, Vegetables, Snacks) contributing the most to calorie consumption.
-Meal Types with the Most Nutrients: This analysis highlights which meal types (e.g., Breakfast, Lunch, Dinner) are nutrient-dense, helping to better understand dietary patterns.
-Daily Caloric Intake Trends: Track changes in daily calorie consumption over time to spot patterns or trends.
-Top Calorie-Contributing Food Items: Discover which individual food items (e.g., Apple, Rice, Chicken Breast) are the highest contributors to total calorie intake.